 100mm is all you need for racing, but just as you can swap out the wheels, the frame will work well with a fork up to 130mm.
 In terms of performance, it absorbs small bumps well to keep the front wheel on the ground where it should be.

-You get a fantastic SRAM Eagle 1×12 drivetrain on the LES, made up of a X01, X1, and GX components.
-The Eagle drivetrains give the biggest range there is.
+You get a fantastic SRAM SLX 1×12 drivetrain on the LES, made up of a X01, X1, and GX components.
+The SLX drivetrains give the biggest range there is.

 Shimano SLX M7000 brakes are not the most powerful brakes that Shimano produce but the LES is not intended for huge, fast paced downhill trails.
 For general trail riding they are more than adequate and for XC racing they are perfect.